Why Your Page Speed May Be Sabotaging Your Rankings

 - Your back end web server performance can affect your rankings.
 If you’re using a discount web hosting service, whether their speed is worse than other web hosts is something your webmaster would have to research for you.

-- While time to fully download your web page may not affect rankings, it can affect overall user experience on your site and impact your conversion rate: the percentage of visitors who become customers.
+- While time to fully download your web page may not affect rankings, it can affect overall user experience on your site and impact your conversion rate.
+That’s the percentage of visitors who become customers.

-- Bear in mind that Google has always maintained that quality content is king, so improving your page speed can’t make up for mediocre content on your web pages.
+- Bear in mind that Google has always maintained that quality content is king, so improving your page speed can’t make up for mediocre content.
 Page speed is only one of about 200 factors that control your rankings.

 How’s your time to first byte?
 Let us know in comments below.